 The Maryland Code is a compilation of the statutes currently in effect and is generally organized by subject (e.g., Criminal Law Article, Family Law Article).
-The Court of Appeals, the highest court in Maryland, exercising court rulemaking power.
+The Supreme Court of Maryland, the highest court in Maryland, exercising court rulemaking power.
 The current Code and Rules are available online through multiple sources.

 - Current Code and Rules from Westlaw (Video Tutorial to Search Rules)

-- Current Code from the Md General Assembly
+- Current Code from the Maryland General Assembly